radall1/Where2Eat/README.md

 ## Try It Out Yourself

-You can try testing the model yourself by asking it questions [here](https://where2eat-j54y.onrender.com/).
+You can try getting recommendations based on your specifications [here](https://where2eat-j54y.onrender.com/).

 ## Blog Post